-The Commission established and is still the lead agency for HOME Sonoma County, which is the new body in charge of the County's homeless system of care and acting Continuum of Care.
-HOME Sonoma County provides structure to the homeless system of care in order to make policy decisions and measure results for ending homelessness throughout the County.
-Prior to this body existing, the homeless system of care was fragmented and unstructured.
-The meetings of the Leadership Council and Technical Advisory Committee help forge new connections and working relationships with many participants as well as responding to the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act requirements.
-This new 9 member governing board was seated in November 2018 and includes 5 elected officials from the 3 HUD entitlement jurisdictions (City of Santa Rosa, City of Petaluma, and the Urban County), three representatives selected from the Technical Advisory Committee and at least one individual with lived experience of homelessness.
-HOME Sonoma County endeavors to achieve functional zero in homelessness under a Housing First approach with aligned funding streams and overall policy/planning.
+The Commission established and is still the lead agency for the Continuum of Care, which also serves as the oversight Board for the Continuum of Care.
+The Continuum of Care provides structure to the homeless system of care in order to make policy decisions and measure results for ending homelessness throughout the County.
+This new 17 member governing board was seated in November 2020 and includes elected officials from the 3 HUD entitlement jurisdictions (City of Santa Rosa, City of Petaluma, and the Urban County), representatives from other jurisdictions, individuals and youth with lived expierence of homelessness and homeless and healthcare providers.
+The Continuum of Care endeavors to achieve functional zero in homelessness under a Housing First approach with aligned funding streams and overall policy/planning.